alpakn/employee-movement-report/README.md

 - Sends formatted Slack messages when rows are approved or marked as complete.
 - Locks processed rows to prevent accidental edits.
 - Simplifies process tracking for HR and IT teams.
+> *Note:* The script includes generic fields for disabling access to various internal systems (e.g., version control, issue tracking, communication tools).
+> Specific tool names have been anonymized for security reasons.

 ## Quick Setup (EN)
 1. In **Apps Script → Project Settings → Script properties**, add: